top of page

 Cooling ourselves and the person we care for down, wouldn’t really be cooling down if we didn’t add ice-cream to the mix!
 Whether it be a Snickers ice-cream, a Solero or Ben and Jerrys, this is by far the most satisfying method.

-And if the person we care for can’t have too much sugar, an alternative is freezing some sugar free yogurt and this will taste just as good.
+If the person we care for can’t have too much sugar, an alternative is freezing some sugar-free yogurt and this will taste just as good.

 Sometimes the simple tricks are the most effective.
 A carer in our community recommended getting a bowl of cold water (as cold the person we care for can handle) and dipping their feet in.
 We don’t have to just use bowls - we can use the bathtub, or dog paddling pools work too.